dominic1eaton-code/archive/docs/0.0.3/studio/business-plans.md

-produce an end to end business plan for the san environmental and civilization engineering firm, and the sambara AI OS solution platform. deliver in 6 messages, followed by a 7th message where this is converted into an OVCS investment memo
+produce an end to end business plan for the san environmental and civilization engineering firm. deliver in 6 messages, followed by a 7th message where this is converted into an OVCS investment memo